PreranaMalge/School-management-system-mern/README.md

 2. Open your web browser and access the project by entering the URL, e.g., [http://localhost:3000](http://localhost:3000)

-You have now successfully run the EduQuest project.
+You have now successfully run the project.

-## License

-This project is licensed under the [MIT License](LICENSE).